slqselina/slqselina.github.io/content/post/2018/1/mono-lake.md

 Our second stop really should have been our last as it offers the least: The Old Marina.
-This is default, 10 minutes road-trip stop for those pressed for time as they are buzz up the 395 from Vegas or LA to Reno or Tahoe.
+This is the default, 10 minute road-trip stop for those pressed for time as they are buzz up the 395 from Vegas or LA to Reno or Tahoe.
 You can get a glimpse of the lake and a few impressive "Tufas" but you won't get the full experience.
 For us, it was a perfect place to stroll around as we waited for the sun to break the clouds.

 {{< figure src="/img/2018/1/monolake5.jpg" title="" >}}